Stuff to Blow Your Mind

 Rainbows can be achingly beautiful, but what makes that unique mix of colors spread across the sky?
 In this episode, Robert and Julie explain -- and demonstrate -- the science behind moisture, light and rainbows.

-Stuff to Blow Your Kid's Mind: Static Electricity
+Stuff to Blow Your Mind: Science on the Web: Tornados

 Recent Videos in Stuff to Blow Your Mind